HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 The Astrodome appears to be a nicer looking building than the now deceased Seattle Kingdome.

-Like the dead Kingdome of Seattle, the Astrodome is being replaced by a new football stadium.
-However, unlike the Kingdome, the Astrodome will not be blown up.
+Like the dead Kingdome of Seattle, the Astrodome was replaced by a new football stadium.
+However, unlike the Kingdome, the Astrodome was not blown up.
 Baseball is no longer played in the Astrodome.
 A new stadium has been built downtown, formerly called Enron Field til that name became associated with losing on a grand scale.
 Enron Field has been re-monikered into Minute Maid Park.

 You would not guess from this photo that Houston has the worst traffic in the country.
 Here we are heading towards downtown Houston after seeing the Astrodome.